zhengrongfei/UF_RESEARCH/README.md

 ## Contribution
-Rongfei Zheng:data collection and anylysis
+Rongfei Zheng:data collection and extraction of information

 Jingcheng Wang:  Model modification and training